project-gemmi/gemmi/docs/hkl.rst

 In C++, the MTZ file can be written to a file or to a memory buffer using one of the functions::

-  // In exactly one compilation unit define this before including one of
-  // mtz.hpp, to_mmcif.hpp, to_pdb.hpp.
-  #define GEMMI_WRITE_IMPLEMENTATION
   #include <gemmi/mtz.hpp>

   void Mtz::write_to_cstream(std::FILE* stream) const